aessing/aessing/SECURITY.md

 # :detective: Security Policy

-I take the security of my software and services seriously, which includes all my repositories.
+I take the security of my software and services serious, which includes all of my repositories.

 If you believe you have found a security vulnerability in any of my repositories, please report it as described below.